 Washington is blessed to be a state full of amazing parks and outdoor areas.
 But perhaps one of the most amazing is the Olympic National Park which houses the Hoh Rainforest.
-And the rainforest just so happens to be home to one of the most silent places in the entire country.
+That rainforest just so happens to be home to one of the most silent places in the state.

 In fact, this specific spot in the Hoh Rainforest might actually be the most silent place in the US.
 Apparently, the exact location is “marked by a small red-colored stone placed on top of a moss-covered log at N 48.12885°, W 123.68234°, 303 feet above sea level.”